"Hello World";

 • Simple by design, not by accident

-I care about clear boundaries, explicit dependencies, and systems that explain themselves well—whether they’re being used by humans or machines.
+I care about clear boundaries, explicit dependencies, and systems that explain themselves well — whether they’re consumed by humans or machines.

 Why This Blog Exists